Protecting Raw Python Scripts¶

 Your code with function bodies replaced by stubs |

-Native runtime that decrypts functions on demand |
+| Native runtime library | Decrypts functions on demand |

-Encrypted metadata for license validation |
+| Protection manifest | Encrypted metadata for license validation |

-| Bootstrap module | Loader that initializes the runtime and import hooks |
+| Bootstrap module | Initializes the runtime at startup |

 The end user needs Python installed and a valid license key to run the protected application.